Samarkand City Tour: Two-Day Trip and Excursion

 Top 10 Landmarks and Attractions in Samarkand Hazrat Hyzr Mosque, Samarkand

-Samarkand is Uzbekistan’s undisputed claim to fame.
+Samarkand is Uzbekistan’s undisputed claim to fame and a jewel among Uzbekistan attractions.
 This magnificent city remains cloaked in its past splendor as the capital of the powerful Timurid Empire, which in its heyday stretched across Asia from eastern Turkey to India.
-The city was a haven for caravan traders, intellectuals and Islamic scholars, a heritage still evident in the handicrafts, religious schools and observatory for which Samarkand is now known.
+The city was a haven for caravan traders, intellectuals, and Islamic scholars, a heritage still evident in the handicrafts, religious schools, and observatory for which Samarkand is now known.

 We invite you to this crossroad of cultures, where history and legend are almost magically intertwined at each site.
-Each of these Top 10 things to see in Samarkand have something unique to offer:
+Each of these top 10 things to do in Samarkand have something unique to offer:

 1. Registan Square